19Rohan97/one-piece-binder/README.md

 - Displays information about the Straw Hat Pirates crew members
 - Fetches real-time data from the One Piece API
-- Responsive grid layout for different screen sizes
+- Responsive grid layout for different screen sizes (mobile, tablet, desktop)
 - Character cards with images, names, and roles
+- Loading state indicator while fetching data
+- Error handling with user-friendly error messages

 ## Technologies Used

-- React 19.1.0
+- React 19.1.0 (with Hooks for state management)
-- Tailwind CSS 3.4.17
+- Tailwind CSS 3.4.17 (for responsive design)
 - One Piece API (api.api-onepiece.com)
+- Async/Await for API calls with error handling

 ## Prerequisites